wattdepot/wattdepot/docs/overview/domainmodel.md

 ## Sensor

-Sensors represent a device that measures (or predicts) a physical phenomena.
+Sensors represent a device that measures (or predicts) a single type of physical phenomena.
 Sensors have the following properties:

 * Measurement Type:  Sensors can only collect data of a single Measurement Type.
 * URL: If available for this meter, the URL represents an IP address where a collector can programmatically access measurement(s) made by this sensor.
 * Location: The coordinates (latitude, longitude, altitude) associated with the measurements made by this sensor.
 * Sensor Model: A description of the sensor.
 This can potentially include its protocol, version, etc.
 * Properties: A potentially empty list of key-value pairs that provide additional information about this sensor.

+Note that some physical devices can measure multiple phenomena (such as energy from multiple floors, or both energy and power, or energy and temperature).
+In these cases, the physical device will be represented by multiple Sensors.

 ## Sensor Group